- Security risks due to shared infrastructure

 Selecting the most appropriate cloud computing environment is crucial for businesses of all sizes.
 If you’re small to medium business, looking for cost-effective and scalable solutions to manage your IT infrastructure.
+Then, there are high chances that you might be using Public Cloud!

-But, before moving further, let’s understand what a public cloud is in detail, its advantages and disadvantages that will help make informed business decisions.
+Public cloud is the go-to choice for small businesses or startups looking for scalable, and cost-effective solutions.
+But, before moving further, let’s understand what is a public cloud in detail, the advantages and disadvantages of public cloud that will help make informed business decisions.

 What is a Public Cloud?